Noise-stabilized discrete time crystals on digital quantum processors: Results

-To further investigate the role of quantum noise, we compare the experimental data with noisy MPS simulations, using a noise probability $p$ chosen to approximate $(1-\eta)/2$, where $\eta$ is the extracted ancilla fidelity.
-As shown in Figs.~\ref{fig:localZ095pi_Kagome53withCorner}(d)--\ref{fig:localZ095pi_Kagome53withCorner}(f), the presence of ancilla-induced noise enhances the period-doubling oscillations, resulting in excellent agreement between the quantum hardware results and classical simulations.
-Among the three devices, the DTC behavior is most pronounced on \texttt{ibm\_kyiv}, which exhibits the highest two-qubit gate error rates.
+To quantify the role of ancilla noise, we compare the experimental data with noisy MPS simulations in which ancilla errors are modeled as stochastic sign flips of the interaction angle $\theta_J$, occurring with probability $p$ per Floquet cycle.
+For each device, we choose $p$ according to Eq.~(\ref{eq:p-q}), namely $p\simeq(1-\eta)/2$, where $\eta$ is the average ancilla fidelity extracted from the decay of $\langle \hat Z_\text{ancilla}(t)\rangle$ (Fig.~\ref{fig:localZ095pi_Kagome53withCorner}g--i; see also Sec.~\ref{sec:NoisyModel}).
+As shown in Fig.~\ref{fig:localZ095pi_Kagome53withCorner}d--f, the noisy MPS simulations with $p=0.1$ (\texttt{ibm\_kyiv}), $0.04$ (\texttt{ibm\_torino}), and $0.02$ (\texttt{ibm\_marrakesh}) reproduce both the amplitude and the lifetime of the experimental subharmonic oscillations in close agreement with the hardware data.
+Among the three devices, the noise-induced DTC response is again most pronounced on \texttt{ibm\_kyiv}, which exhibits the highest two-qubit error rates.
+As discussed in Supplementary Information Sec.~S5.1, this feature becomes even more pronounced when the two-qubit gate $\hat R_{Z_i Z_j}(\theta_J)$ is implemented using $M_{\rm CNOT}=4$ native two-qubit gates.